Perturbative Cauchy theory for a flux-incompressible Maxwell-Stefan system: Main result

 The constants $\delta_\ms$, $\lambda_\ms$, $C_\ms$ and $C'_\ms$ are constructive and only depend on $s$, the number of species $N$, the diffusion coefficients $(\Delta_{ij})_{1\leq i,j\leq N}$ and the constant vector~$\mathbf{\bar{c}}$.
 In particular, they are independent of the parameter $\eps$. \end{theorem}

 \begin{remark} Let us make a few comments about the above theorem. \begin{enumerate} \item Our analysis is actually independent of the parameter $\eps$ and we shall systematically bound it by $1$ in the estimates.
 However, we have decided to keep it because it recalls the perturbative regime (depending on the Knudsen number $\eps$) which is required at the kinetic level to rigorously derive \cite{BonBri} the Maxwell-Stefan system studied here. \item The ``mass compatibility'' and the ``moment compatibility'' assumptions are not closure hypotheses, they actually exactly come from the system of equations \eqref{MS mass}--\eqref{MS momentum} applied at time $t=0$.
-We impose these conditions at the beginning, so that our initial datum is compatible with the Maxwell-Stefan system. \item We emphasize again that we do not prove strong uniqueness for the solutions.
-Indeed, we can construct infinitely many solutions to the Maxwell-Stefan system, by considering different constant masses $\bar{\mathbf{c}}$ and incompressible momenta $\bar{\mathbf{u}}$.
-However, these are all the possible solutions in a perturbative setting, and the uniqueness property has to be understood in this perturbative sense: as soon as a macroscopic equilibrium $(\bar{\mathbf{c}},\bar{\mathbf{u}})$ is fixed, we recover strong uniqueness around this specific state. \item The solution we construct has actually more regularity with respect to~$t$, provided that $s >4$ and $\bar{u}\in C^0\pab{\R_+;H^{s}(\T^3)}$.
-Indeed, we point out that, in this case, the couple~$(\boldc,\boldu)$ also belongs to $C^0\pab{\R_+;H^{s-1}(\T^3)}\times C^0\pab{\R_+;H^{s-2}(\T^3)}$, allowing in particular to properly define the initial value problem and give strong solutions. \item The constants $\delta_{\mbox{ {MS}}}$, $\lambda_{\mbox{ {MS}}}$ and $C_{\mbox{ {MS}}}$ are not explicitly computed, but their values can be determined respectively from formulae $\eqref{deltas}$, $\eqref{lambdas}$ and $\eqref{Cs}$.
-Note that the smallness $\delta_{\mbox{ {MS}}}$ essentially depends on $\min\bar{c}_i$ so that once the constant state $\mathbf{\bar{c}}$ is chosen, it subjugates $\bar{u}$. \item At last, the positivity of the solution stems from the perturbative setting and does not follow a general weak minimum principle which can fail for cross-diffusion systems.
+We impose these conditions at the beginning, so that our initial datum is compatible with the Maxwell-Stefan system. \item We emphasize that we only prove uniqueness in the perturbative setting under consideration. \item The solution we construct has actually more regularity with respect to $t$, provided that $\bar{u}\in C^0\pab{\R_+;H^{s}(\T^3)}$.
+Indeed, in this case the couple $(\mathbf{c},\mathbf{u})$ also belongs to $C^0\pab{\R_+;H^{s-1}(\T^3)}\times C^0\pab{\R_+;H^{s-2}(\T^3)}$ with at least $\partial_t \tilde{\mathbf{c}} \in C^0\pab{\R_+; H^1(\T^3)}$.
+This allows in particular to properly define the initial value problem and give strong solutions.
+Going further, in a more general setting \cite{CheJun} the convection velocity $\bar{\mathbf{u}}$ is solution of an incompressible Navier-Stokes system with $\bar{u} \in C^0(\R_+; H^s(\T^3)) \cap C^1(\R_+; H^{s-2}(\T^3)) \cap L^2(\R_+; H^{s+1}(\T^3))$.
+We believe that in this case similar arguments used to prove the regularity of solutions to the Navier-Stokes equation \cite{MajBer} could be adapted to our problem and lead to recover the expected regularity for quasilinear parabolic systems \cite{Gio1}, namely $\tilde{\mathbf{c}} \in C^0(\R_+; H^s(\T^3)) \cap C^1(\R_+; H^{s-2}(\T^3)) \cap L^2(\R_+; H^{s+1}(\T^3))$ and $\tilde{\mathbf{u}} \in C^0(\R_+; H^{s-1}(\T^3)) \cap L^2(\R_+; H^s(\T^3))$. \item The constants $\delta_{\mbox{ {MS}}}$, $\lambda_{\mbox{ {MS}}}$ and $C_{\mbox{ {MS}}}$ are not explicitly computed, but their values can be determined respectively from formulae $\eqref{deltas}$, $\eqref{lambdas}$ and $\eqref{Cs}$.
+Note that the smallness $\delta_{\mbox{ {MS}}}$ essentially depends on $\min\bar{c}_i$ so that once the constant state $\mathbf{\bar{c}}$ is chosen, it subjugates $\bar{u}$. \item We emphasize that the exponential decay is due in part to the dynamics of the Maxwell-Stefan system and in part because Sobolev and Poincar\'e inequalities hold on the torus as it is a compact $C^1$-manifold. \item At last, the positivity of the solution stems from the perturbative setting and does not follow a general weak minimum principle which can fail for cross-diffusion systems.
 It however seems that for the specific Maxwell-Stefan system under consideration, such a result could hold even in a non-perturbative setting \cite[Lemma 7.3.4]{Gio1}. \end{enumerate} \end{remark}